ConorWilliams/libfork/docs/benchmarks/benchmarks/index.md

 Task graphs that are regular produce approximately equal work per child task in any give parent task.
 This makes scheduling easier as work follows a predictable pattern.
-Work can be quickly evenly distributed by sharing some tasks close to the root of the graph.
+Work can be evenly-distributed quickly, by sharing some tasks close to the root of the graph.

 - [Fibonacci](fib.md): recursive computation of the Fibonacci numbers.